 How many cakes did you make?

-What is the mass of coconut in each cake?
+If you had 20 cakes, what is the approximate mass of coconut in each cake?

 If I wanted to make 100 patty cakes how much cocoa would I need?